piersfinlayson/software-defined-retro-rom/docs/TECHNICAL-DETAILS.md

 The firmware uses a number of techniques to reach the required performance:

-- The microcontroller is clocked via the internal oscillator, to the maximum supported speed (84MHz for the STM32F401, 100MHz for the STM32F411 and 168MHz for the STM32F405).
+- The microcontroller is clocked via the internal oscillator, to the maximum supported speed (84MHz for the STM32F401, 100MHz for the STM32F411, 168MHz for the STM32F405 and 180MHz for the STM32F446).
 - Interrupts are not used, as they would slow down the main loop.
 - The main loop function operates from flash, and leverages the STM32F4's fairly advanced flash prefetch and instruction caching capabilities.
 This is faster than loading from RAM.
 - The selected ROM image is pre-copied to RAM on boot, so the data is loaded very quickly based on the address pin state.